-However, the variation in the strength of the effects had a quite large variability.
-As mentioned, our modeling had the sampling variation for each effect size (Level 1), variation within a society (Level 2), and variation over societies (Level 3).
+2), and variation over societies (Level 3).
 Heterogeneity analyses showed significant Level 2 and Level 3 variance for all of the three hypotheses.
-These values mean that there is more variability in effect sizes than may be expected based on sampling variance alone (i.e., on "participant" level).
-The PIs showed the expected range of true effects included negative effects as well for 95% of similar (exchangeable) studies that might be conducted in the future (i.e., values are possible on both sides of the null).
+These values mean that there is more variability in effect sizes than may be expected based on sampling variance alone (i.e. on 'participant' level).
+The PIs showed the expected range of true effects included negative effects as well for 95% of similar (exchangeable) studies that might be conducted in the future (i.e. values are possible on both sides of the null).
 This means that there will be contexts where estimates based on these CIs will not hold.
-Indeed, the MIRIPS data set also has some negative correlations that are opposite to our hypotheses (see Table 1): (i) between Security and Multicultural Ideology/Tolerance among the non-dominant group in Spain (-.29/-.23) and in Lithuania (-.11; Tolerance) and among the dominant group in Estonia (-.11; Multicultural Ideology); (ii) among the dominant groups between Contact and Multicultural Ideology in Spain (-.18) and between Contact and Integration Expectation in Azerbaijan (-.27), and among the non-dominant groups between Integration and Psychological Adaptation in Malta (-.25) and between Integration among the non-dominant group in Russia (-.24).
+Indeed, the MIRIPS data set also has some negative correlations that are opposite to our hypotheses (see Table 1): (i) between Security and Multicultural Ideology/Tolerance among the non-dominant group in Spain (-.29/-.23) and in Lithuania (-.11; Tolerance) and among the dominant group in Estonia (-.11; Multicultural Ideology); (ii) among the dominant groups between Contact and Multicultural Ideology in Spain (-.18) and between Contact and Integration Expectation in Azerbaijan (-.27), and among the non-dominant group in Malta between Contact and Multicultural Ideology (-.16); (iii) among the dominant groups between Integration and Psychological Adaptation in Malta (-.25) and between Integration and Psychological Adaptation in Russia (-.24).
 Next, we tested several moderators to attempt to understand these patterns.

-More than half of the total variance could be explained by within-society differences in effect sizes (Level 2 in Table 2) so type of the focal variables (e.g., Multicultural Ideology or Tolerance), dominant/non-dominant group status and their interaction were used as main moderators (see Table 3).
+More than half of the total variance could be explained by within-society differences in effect sizes (Level 2 in Table 2) so type of the focal variables (e.g. Multicultural Ideology or Tolerance), dominant/non-dominant group status and their interaction were used as main moderators (see Table 3).
 There was no evidence of the effects of the type of the focal variables and the interaction on the estimated effect sizes.
 It means that these estimates can be considered for all the types of outcomes/antecedents as the same.
-Only the dominant/non-dominant group status showed significant effects for the Multiculturalism hypothesis and marginal, non-significant results for the other two hypotheses (p = .063 and p = .077 for Contact and

-Integration, respectively); we will also discuss the tendencies for the possible effects of this asymmetry in status in light of additional evidence from the literature later.
+Only the dominant/non-dominant group status showed significant effects for the Multiculturalism hypothesis and marginal, non-significant results for the other two hypotheses (p = .063 and p = .077 for Contact and Integration, respectively); we will also discuss the tendencies for the possible effects of this asymmetry in status in light of additional evidence from the literature later.